ZeTornio/Risiko/README.md

 Let's see some results!

 ## Standard Risiko (D6)
-The results are provided as follows: e.g.
+The results are provided in the following format:
 #### Attacker's dice VS Defender's dice
+* Tanks won by attacker-Tanks won by defender: cases, probability.